 Get involved at Indonesia's current social and political issues

 Brand activism is now trending, with brands talking about social and environmental issues that resonate with their consumers.
-Using brand activism as a marketing strategy will show that brands are committed to the issues that people care most about.
+By doing this, brands show that they're committed to making a positive impact in the world.

-As gender equality is a big issue in Indonesia, this campaign by BLPBeauty hit the hearts of Indonesian girls.
-The brand effectively portrayed their support for the movement.
-Consumers nowadays value a brand's principles and political stance, even encouraging boycotts when a brand is not up to par with their humanitarian beliefs.
-BLPBeauty is aware of this, that's why its campaign was effective in grabbing the attention of women in Indonesia.
+Since gender equality is a big issue in Indonesia, this campaign really struck a chord with women across the country.
+BLPbeauty effectively showed their support for the movement and demonstrated their commitment to social issues.
+Consumers today care about a brand's principles and political stance, and they're not afraid to boycott brands that don't align with their beliefs.
+BLPbeauty knows this, which is why their campaign was so effective in capturing the attention of women in Indonesia.

 10. Choose that Filter